What is the REF?

 The Stern Review

-Lord Stern’s independent review makes recommendations on the future operation of the REF.
-It examines how university research funding can be allocated more efficiently so that universities can focus on carrying out world-leading research.
+Lord Stern’s independent review in 2016 made recommendations on the future operation of the REF.
+It examined how university research funding can be allocated more efficiently so that universities can focus on carrying out world-leading research.

-The consultation proposals build on the implementation of REF 2014 and incorporate the principles identified in Lord Stern’s Independent Review of the REF.
+The consultation proposals built on the implementation of REF 2014 and incorporated the principles identified in Lord Stern’s Independent Review of the REF.